-AFAS was created to develop opportunities, inclusiveness and accessibility to football for people of all ages who have an amputation or congenital limb difference.
+AFAS was created to develop opportunities, increase inclusivity and improve accessibility to football for people of all ages who have an amputation or congenital limb difference.

-AFAS operates under the guidance and support of the SFA and the Scottish Professional Football League Trust.
+AFAS is a Game Leader of Scottish Para-Football, the Affiliated National Association and governing body for all Para-Football in Scotland.
+AFAS operates under the guidance and support of Scottish Para-Football and the SFA.
 We also work closely with our friends at English Amputee Football Association and Irish Amputee Football Association.

-Amputee Football Association Scotland follows the rules and regulations set out by the European Amputee Football Federation.
+Amputee Football Association Scotland is a member of the European Amputee Football Federation.

 meet the team